zlockewtg/RLinf/docs/source-en/rst_source/examples/metaworld.rst

    - Compute the advantage of each action by subtracting the group's mean reward

 Dependency Installation
 -----------------------

-Option 1: You can use the RLinf docker image for metaworld ``docker pull rlinf/rlinf:agentic-rlinf0.1-metaworld``.
+**Option 1: Docker Image**

+Use the Docker image ``rlinf/rlinf:agentic-rlinf0.1-metaworld`` for the experiment.

+**Option 2: Custom Environment**

-Option 2: Install dependencies directly in your environment by running the following command (make sure you already installed ``uv``):
+Install dependencies directly in your environment by running the following command:

 .. code:: bash

+   pip install uv
-   bash requirements/install.sh embodied --model openpi --env metaworld
+   bash requirements/install.sh embodied --model openpi --env metaworld source .venv/bin/activate

 Model Download
 --------------